Reasoning: Errors in Causation

 Post Hoc, Ergo Propter Hoc.

 This Latin phrase translates to “After this, therefore because of this.”
 Sometimes writers assume that because one event takes place before another, it must be the cause of it.
-While this is necessary for causation, it alone is not sufficient.
+While this situation is necessary for causation, it alone is not sufficient.
 Political science professor Dr. Erkulwater provides an example of what she sometimes sees:

-This may or may not be true; the point is, one must have more information than simply the time the two events took place to assert that the former event caused the latter.
+This statement may or may not be true; the point is, one must have more information than simply the time the two events took place to assert that the former event caused the latter.

 A related problem with establishing causality is that there could be more than one cause of an event.
 If one looks at data and finds that:

-However, this neglects the possibility that a third variable, Z, is also necessary for Y to happen.
+This observation, however, neglects the possibility that a third variable, Z, is also necessary for Y to happen.
 X alone does not cause Y; rather, X and Z together cause Y. Alone, either X or Z could be insufficient.